wp-plugins/wptouch/readme.txt

 = Version 1.9.9 (unreleased) =

 * Added HTML5 types for comment url and email (devices capable now show unique keyboard layouts for these inputs)
+* Added and refined jQuery code, effects
-* Revised post/page auto-detection features
+* Revised post/page image sizing auto-detection features
-* Added client-side persistent (saved with cookies) Post options Text-Size changer to single-post page
 * Changed the way Ajax comments work - will now work for everyone
 * Changed code referencing javascript:return false; to javascript:void(0);
-* Added and refined jQuery code, effects
 * Changed admin panel to stop using Ajax that would sometimes fail to load
-* removed comments-ajax.php from theme (not needed anymore)
+* Removed comments-ajax.php from theme (not needed anymore)
-* Added jcookies.js script
+* Removed ajax comments option from the admin  (not needed anymore)
-* Removed obsolete code
+* Removed obsolete code orphans from old code methods
 * Bug fixes

 = Version 1.9.8.3 =